SihonDing/DLP_HW2/README.md

 # DLP_HW2
-Second programming assignment for deep learning practice： Read the paper of LeNet、AlexNet、ResNet and compare the differences and connections between them.Comparative tests are carried out on the basis of Resnet
+<font size=2>Second programming assignment for deep learning practice：
+Read the paper of LeNet、AlexNet、ResNet and compare the differences and connections between them.Comparative tests are carried out on the basis of Resnet
 ------
 ## 1. ResNet